 Govia is a joint venture between the Go-Ahead Group (65%) and Keolis (35%), two substantial and successful transport companies in their own right.
 Govia has introduced more new train fleets in the UK than any other operator.
-GTR, one of two Govia franchises, is Britain’s largest rail franchise in terms of passenger numbers and number of trains.
+GTR, a Govia franchise, is Britain’s largest rail franchise in terms of passenger numbers and number of trains.

 The Class 717 is a fleet of twenty-five 6 car, dual-voltage, EMUs based on Siemens’ Desiro City platform, that was introduced to replace the Class 313 fleet, serving routes to and from Moorgate station in London.
 Taylor Airey was engaged to act on behalf of GTR and Rock as project manager for the procurement of the fleet.

 What we did

 Managing the design review and approvals process: